xiaoyuanxun/anda/README.md

 # `Anda`

-> 🤖 A framework for AI agent development, designed to build a highly composable, autonomous, and perpetually memorizing network of AI agents.
+> 🤖 An AI agent framework built with Rust, powered by ICP and TEEs.

 ## 🌍 README Translations